 The congestion charges were suspended during lockdown to help key workers with avoiding public transport, but the charges have now returned and increased to £15 per day, seven days a week.
 It’s a step in the right direction as it continues to be a disincentive to drive through the city unless absolutely necessary and gets drivers thinking more critically about each journey.

 We should be inspired by the recent reduction in emissions in the UK, and other environmental initiatives in the past that have been successful about bringing about positive behavioural change, like the plastic bag tax.
 This made people acutely aware of every bag they use.
 Plastic bag sales in England’s ‘big seven’ supermarkets have dropped by 86% since the 5p plastic bag charge was introduced in 2015, which proves that these incentives really work.

-Taking our plan to Parliament.
+Taking our plan for pay-per-mile road tax to Parliament.

 We’ve launched a petition asking the Government for:

 - A pay-per-mile road tax, rewarding people for driving less.
 Either through increasing fuel duty or using mileage readings taken during an MOT.

 - Car tax to be ring-fenced and actually spent on improving our roads – not just for drivers.

 - Practical advice for drivers from the Government around lowering carbon emissions.